The state of AI-native developer hiring in Malaysia.

 Direct AI, don’t just write code

-Employers increasingly screen for developers who can use AI tools (Cursor, Claude, Copilot) to ship faster — and crucially, who can review and correct what the AI produces.
-"Can you direct an agent and catch its mistakes?" is the new interview subtext.
+Employers screen for developers who can use AI tools (Cursor, Claude, Copilot) to ship faster - and review and correct what the AI produces.
+“Can you direct an agent and catch its mistakes?” is the new interview subtext.

 02